 Watch the Underwater Waterfalls From a Helicopter

 Most importantly, if you ever visit this place, make sure you check out the Underwater waterfalls with the help of a Helicopter package.
 Yes, it will be expensive but it is so worth it.
-We were unable to do because we didn’t have the time but we highly recommend this activity to everyone else.
+We were unable to do it because we didn’t have the time but we highly recommend this activity to everyone else.

 Visa and Currency Information